 For his memorial service program, my father selected these verses from the Navy Hymn:

 “Eternal Father, strong to save, whose arm doth bind the restless wave, who bidd'st the mighty ocean deep its own appointed limits keep: O hear us when we cry to thee for those in peril on the sea.

 "Lord, guard and guide the men who fly through the great spaces of the sky.
 Be with them always in the air, in dark'ning storms or sunshine fair.
 O, hear us when we lift our prayer, for those in peril in the air.

 "O Trinity of love and pow'r, our brethren shield in danger’s hour; from rock and tempest, fire and foe, protect them wheresoe'er they go; and ever let there rise to thee glad hymns of praise from land and sea.”

-(If you are so inclined, memorial gifts would be welcomed by the Patriot Foundation Trust in support of the Medal of Honor Heritage Center.
-For more information on the new Medal of Honor Heritage Center, please contact the Patriot Foundation Trust Administrator or make a donation.
+If you are so inclined, memorial gifts would be welcomed by the Patriot Foundation Trust in support of the National Medal of Honor Heritage Center.
+For more information on the National Medal of Honor Heritage Center, please contact the Patriot Foundation Trust Administrator or make a donation.
 Please make checks payable to Patriot Foundation Trust, PO Box 507, Chattanooga, TN 37401-0507)

 Semper Vigilans Fortis Paratus et Fidelis